Intellectual Generosity

 Three.

-The magnanimous intellectual doesn’t out-read others but, rather, reads-ahead for others and then backtracks in order to read-in others, providing others with intelligence that will help them determine what they ought to read for themselves.
+The magnanimous intellectual doesn’t “out-read” others but instead reads ahead for others, then backtracks to read them in.
+They offer others the intelligence they need to determine what they might choose to read for themselves.

-If the magnanimous intellectual who reads-ahead doesn’t feel confident that they can provide knowledge from a text to another person, then the magnanimous intellectual cannot be confident that a text provides any knowledge at all.
-In that case, all that the magnanimous intellectual can offer is to read the text alongside the other person.
+If the magnanimous intellectual feels uncertain about their ability to convey the knowledge a text contains, they cannot confidently assert that the text provides any useful knowledge at all.
+In such cases, the magnanimous intellectual’s only recourse is to offer to read the text alongside the other person.

 Four.